Morpheme Terminalia Arjuna

 Heart and liver ailments have become rampant with changes in lifestyle.
 With both husband and wife working and leading a stressful life, these problems have become very common.
 The increase in the intake of junk food has also an adverse effect on our health.
 Many people try to avoid such issues with a healthy lifestyle and healthy eating habits.
 Routine exercise regime is a must for a fit heart and body.

 These workouts together with an herbal supplement will help you to gain a robust heart and proper functioning liver will do wonders to your fitness.
 Terminalia Arjuna or Arjuna is a plant, which is widely used in Ayurveda to support fit liver and cardiac tone.
-This being an Ayurvedic product can be consumed without the fear of any side effects to the body.
+This being a natural product can be consumed without the fear of any side effects to the body.
 There are flavonoids, glycosides and inherently occurring CoQ10 in the bark of the plant, which support the proper functioning of the heat and liver.